Battlefield 2042: Development

 The game is developed by series developer DICE in Sweden, with Ripple Effect Studios, EA Gothenburg, and Criterion Games assisting development.
 It has the largest development team for a Battlefield game, and Criterion had to put the production of the next Need for Speed game on hold in order to assist DICE.
 Unlike previous installments in the series, the game does not have a traditional single-player campaign.
 This allowed DICE to allocate more resources to develop the multiplayer portion, which was considered to be the studio's area of expertise.
 Instead, the story is told through the specialists, which are named and fully-voiced characters who have their own stories and perspective.
 The narrative was described as "evolving" as new operators and locations would be added to the game post-release.
 While the narrative of the game depicts a world ravaged by climate apocalypse, DICE added that the game was not a commentary on climate change and the team only chose this setting for "gameplay reasons".

 As each match can now accommodate more players, the team had significantly expanded the size of the maps.
 However, instead of simply creating huge maps, the locations in the game were designed based on the idea of "clustering" in order to funnel players towards a particular direction where they can engage with other players.
 Daniel Berlin, the design director of the game, described the maps as "several smaller maps stitched together".
 The decision to include artificial intelligence for the All-out Warfare mode was made early during the game's development as the team believed that it would be a good entry point for beginners.
 Ripple Effect, formerly DICE Los Angeles, led the development of Battlefield Portal.
 The game runs on the latest iteration of the Frostbite engine.

 A short work-in-progress demonstration of the game was shown at the 2020 EA Play Live event, teasing large scale battles and detailed facial animations.
 The game was announced on June 9, 2021.
 An open beta took place from October 6 to 9, 2021, ahead of the game's launch on November 19, 2021, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The launch was delayed from its original October 22 release date due to impacts from the ongoing COVID-19 pandemic.

+Marketing

+The game's first trailer was released on June 9, 2021; it featured a remix of Mötley Crüe's "Kickstart My Heart" by 2WEI.
+The trailer was noted for including in its climatic moment a "rendezook" - a classic Battlefield trick shot whereupon during a dogfight, a player ejects from their jet, shoots down their pursuer using a rocket launcher while airborne, and then re-enters their jet.